If you are a part of the Brown Girl Trauma community, you may have started to realize you grew up in a dysfunctional family.

 How does our community handle it?

-The way our community handles alcohol and substance use is by acting like it's normal, denying it, ignoring it, pretending it does not exist, keeping it a secret, shaming people that struggle with it, acting like it's not a big deal, in silence, or justifying it.
-How many times have you been to a family party, and the uncles get intoxicated to a point they can't stand straight.
-Don't even get me started on how women are shamed for drinking.
+The way our community handles substance abuse and mental illness is by acting like it's normal, denying it, ignoring it, pretending it does not exist, keeping it a secret, shaming people that struggle with it, and acting like it's not a big deal, in silence, or justifying it.

-It is one thing to socially and occasionally enjoy yourself with drinking.
-However, when that drinking consistently interferes with your ability to function in your environment further leading to disrupting others' lives, that is when it starts to get dysfunctional.
+It is one thing to socially and occasionally enjoy yourself by drinking.
+However, when that drinking consistently interferes with your ability to function in your environment, further disrupting others' lives, it starts to get dysfunctional.

 The severity of dysfunction also matters.
-Some parents might have a drinking or substance use problem causing them to emotionally or physically withdraw from their environment.
-At the same time, some parents might physically, emotionally, verbally, or sexually abuse their family members, therefore, engaging in their environment in harmful ways.
-Some parents who are unable to show their affection towards their children when they are sober may do so when they are intoxicated in a not age-appropriate way anymore.
+For example, some parents/caregivers might have a drinking or substance use problem causing them to emotionally or physically withdraw from their environment.
+At the same time, some parents/caregivers might physically, emotionally, verbally, or sexually abuse their family members, engaging in their environment in harmful ways.
+Some parents/caregivers who cannot show their affection towards their children when sober may do so when intoxicated in a way that may not be age-appropriate.
 Some families may experience financial hardships.

-You may have been in a space where you are constantly worried about your siblings or parent's safety, which made leaving the house impossible.
-This inconsistency and unpredictability of not knowing which parent you may have tonight affect your mental health significantly.
+You may have been in a space where you are constantly worried about your siblings or parents' safety, which made leaving the house impossible.
+This inconsistency and unpredictability of not knowing which parent/caregiver you may have tonight affect your mental health significantly.

 Looking at your generational history, it is evident that most of our parents have some form of undiagnosed mental illness.
 It becomes problematic when that family member refuses help, and you have to take on the role of a caregiver to meet their needs.